-Student (white male) meeting with advisor or counselor (African-American male).
+Male student meeting with a male advisor or counselor

 Counselors can change lives.
-That’s one of the many reasons we’re excited about the work we are doing at UWM and why we’re deeply committed to training multiculturally competent counselors who are ready to use their skills to help clients in urban environments.
+That’s one of the many reasons we’re excited about the work we are doing at UWM through our Counseling Minor program.
+We’re deeply committed to training multiculturally competent counselors who are ready to use their skills to help clients in urban environments.

 Program Type